dthx2710/Dolicon-Blue-Archive/src/pages/student/hanae.md

 normalText: Every 25 seconds, increases the defense of an ally with the lowest HP by 17.7% (20 sec).
 enhancedText: Increases heal potency by 14%.
-subText: Increases allies' damage rate by 9.1%.
+subText: Increases allies' critical damage by 9.1%.
 ---